 Comparing codes of ethics What are some of the key dimensions of similarity between codes of ethics?
 What are some core differences?
 What explains these parameters?

-Embedding codes of ethics Some seem to end up either sitting unread on hard-drives or being paid no more than lip service.
+Embedding codes of ethics Some seem to end up either sitting unread on company servers, or are read but then paid no more than lip service.
 How can this be avoided?

 Enforcing codes of ethics Some codes are enforced more rigorously than others (often reflected in their being called ‘Codes of Conduct‘ though there is no uniformity on this).
-Some are entirely voluntary.
-What hangs on this choice?
+Some are – and should be – entirely voluntary.
+What should guide this choice?

-Tweaking codes of ethics There seem to be some common traps into which Codes of Ethics fall in their wording…
+Tweaking codes of ethics There are some common traps into which Codes of Ethics often fall in their wording…

 E.g. Many codes call on practitioners to act ‘with integrity’.
 Is this actually saying anything?
 If so, what?